unexpectedness/clj-delegate/README.md

 (let [record   (MyRecord.
 1 2 3)
       delegator (MyDelegate. record 4)]
-  ;; A record delegate is a record like any other record that stores a delegate ;; instance and supplementary fields.
+  ;; A record delegate is a record like any other record that stores ;; a delegate instance and supplementary fields.
   (println delegator)
   ;; => #clj_delegate.core_test.MyDelegate{:a 1, :b 2, :c 3, :d 4}

-  ;; The underlying delegate instace stays accessible as the 'delegate' field (println (.delegate delegator))
+  ;; The underlying delegate instance stays accessible as the `delegate' field (println (.delegate delegator))
   ;; => #clj_delegate.explorations.MyRecord{:a 1, :b 2, :c 3}